-Is Your Child Hungry or a Hangry Child?
+Is Your Child Hungry?

 It’s a popular catchphrase used to describe that feeling when you’ve gone too long without eating and you could eat anything and everything RIGHT NOW… mixed with a little bit of added moodiness.